Sponsored by Routledge/Taylor and Francis, publisher of Feminist Economics

 Special consideration will be given to applicants from groups not well represented in IAFFE and those with limited access to travel funds from their home institutions or international funders.
 This prize is targeted to junior scholars and activists.

-The recipient of the prize must present a paper at the IAFFE conference (you must separately submit the paper for inclusion in the Conference program at the Conference website) and submit the manuscript to Feminist Economics within a reasonable period after the conference.
+The recipient of the prize must present a paper at the IAFFE conference (you must separately submit to present the paper for inclusion in the Conference program at the Conference website above and submit the manuscript to Feminist Economics within a reasonable period after the conference.
 The paper will undergo an expedited review process, but publication is not guaranteed.

 In cases where some but not all the criteria for the prize have been met, a travel grant may be awarded instead of the Rhonda Williams Prize.